 English and Creative Writing

-Author.
-Critic.
-Jim DeRogatis says it’s “a privilege to work with kids who are so eager to get out there.”
+Author and music critic Jim DeRogatis says it’s “a privilege to work with kids who are so eager to get out there.”

 In music journalism and music criticism, Jim DeRogatis, associate professor in the English and Creative Writing department, is a pioneer and a legend.

-He’s written for numerous nationwide magazines, including Spin, Guitar World, Penthouse and GQ—not to mention doing a brief stint in the 1990s as a senior editor at Rolling Stone, which ended after his negative review of Hootie and the Blowfish was swapped for a more favorable one.
+The English and Creative Writing associate professor has written for numerous nationwide magazines, including Spin, Guitar World, Penthouse and GQ—not to mention doing a brief stint in the 1990s as a senior editor at Rolling Stone, which ended after his negative review of Hootie and the Blowfish was swapped for a more favorable one.

 A Bang-Up Job